Kernix13/cy-pathway-readmes/README.md

 # README Templates for Code:You Pathways

-I looked at 200+ capstone projects and found ~93 repos with good project READMEs.
+I looked at 200+ capstone projects and found ~96 out of 121 repos with project READMEs that rangr from just _Okay_ to _Excellent_.
 I searched for:

 - CodeLouisville and Code:Louisville
 - CodeKentucky and Code:Kentucky
 - CodeKY and Code:KY
 - CodeYou and Code:You

-... and I appended either "capstone" or "project" to those.
+... and I appended either "_capstone_" or "_project_" to those.

 There are headings in common to all pathways, but each pathway has their own unique headings.
 The pathways covered in this repo:

-1. [Web Development](./web-dev.md) - 40 repos found - notable tech stack counts:
+1. [Web Development](./web-dev.md) - 45 repos found - notable tech stack counts:
    - React: 5
    - React + Tailwind + TS: 4
    - SQL: 3